-🍍 tropical and fruity.
+🍍 tropical.
 This pineapple syrup imparts the fruity tropical flavor of pineapple into anything you put it in!
+It’s perfect for sodas, iced tea, and cocktails!

 🛒 ingredients